 Scheduling and social distancing remains of paramount concern to the Rutherford Public Schools.
-Therefore, in order to best maximize our use of space and teaching staff, students remaining in fully remote instruction for Phase Two will not be permitted to change their mode of instruction from fully remote until the end of Phase Two which is November 25, 2020.
+Therefore, in order to best maximize our use of space and teaching staff, students remaining in fully remote instruction for a specific phase will not be permitted to change to in-person instruction until the end of that specific phase.